19hundreds/risks-workflow/08_sdcard-initialization.md

 I click on _vault_ and the sdcard is attached.

-Something like this pops up in the syslog of the vault:
+Something like this pops up in the syslog of the _vault_:

 ``` bash
     blkfront: xvdi: barrier or flush: disabled; persistent grants: enabled; indirect descriptors: enabled;
     **xvdi: xvdi1**
 ```

-This means that the sdcard block is accessible to the vault as `/dev/xvdi`.
+This means that the sdcard block is accessible to the _vault_ as `/dev/xvdi`.
 To check if this is true:

 ``` bash
 sudo fdisk -l /dev/xvdi